needle-mirror/com.unity.entities/Documentation~/iterating-data-ijobentity.md

 ## Comparison between IJobEntity and Entities.ForEach

-`IJobEntity` is similar to [`Entities.ForEach`](iterating-data-entities-foreach.md), however you can reuse `IJobEntity` throughout several systems, so you should use it over `Entities.ForEach` where possible.
+`IJobEntity` is similar to [`Entities.ForEach`](iterating-data-entities-foreach.md), but you can reuse `IJobEntity` throughout several systems, so you should use it over `Entities.ForEach` where possible.
 For example, this is an `Entities.ForEach` example:

 [!code-cs[BoidsForEach](../DocCodeSamples.Tests/JobEntityExamples.cs#BoidsForEach)]